Dasomy/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 # Codebook

 ## Overview
-In `run_analysis.R`,
+The `run_analysis.R` script performs the following steps as defined by the project's requirements.
 1. The script checks if `plyr` package is installed.
 If it isn't, it is first installed and then loaded.
 In the first step, all relevant data are merged together with `rbind()`.
 2. From the merged data, only the columns with the mean and standard deviation information are extracted.
 These column names are updated with their corresponding names from `features.txt`.
 3. Activity names are updated with their corresponding labels from `activity_labels.txt`.
 4. All column names are assigned with human understandable names.
 After binding the data, activity labels, and the subject list, you get the full data.
 5. From the full data, a tidy data set containing average measures for each activity for each subject.
 The results are saved to `average_data.txt`.

 ## Variables
 Variables `xTest`, `yTest`, `subjectTest`, `xTrain`, `yTrain`, `subjectTrain` are objects holding the data from the downloaded resources.
 * `xTest` : values of the test data
-*`yTest` : labels of the test data
+* `yTest` : labels of the test data
 * `subjectTest` : list of subjects who performed the activity for each window sample
 * `xTrain` : values of the train data
 * `yTrain` : labels of the train data